 Q: What are the age requirements for volunteering with City Harvest?

 A: Greenmarket Rescues are for volunteers age 14 and up.
 Mobile Markets and Office Projects are for volunteers age 16 and up.
 Food Show Rescues and Nutrition Education Projects are for volunteers age 18 and up.
 Special Events are for volunteers age 21 and up.
 Regardless of age, all new volunteers must attend a Volunteer Orientation.
 For minors, a parent or guardian will need to sign the release and waiver portion of the application.
 We also require that minors be accompanied by an adult over the age of 21 except for participation in Office Projects.
-Children under 16 can support City Harvest’s work by coordinating a newyorkcares.org.or participating in Truck or Treat.
-To learn about other youth volunteer opportunities we recommend our partner
+Children under 16 can support City Harvest’s work by coordinating a .
+To learn about other youth volunteer opportunities we recommend our partner newyorkcares.org.

 Q: I volunteered with my organization and am interested in other volunteer projects.
 Do I need to attend an orientation?

 A: Thank you for volunteering with us!
 Since you already participated with your group, you are eligible to sign up for any of our general volunteer projects such as Greenmarket rescues, Mobile Markets and Repacks.
 After your group activity you can sign up for upcoming projects using the Volunteer Portal account you created.
 Additional training is required for Nutrition Education activities.